aviral1117/Firewall_Engine_Using_PROLOG/README.md

 - **Sample_Test_Input.txt** : Contains sample inputs in the format described later in this file.
 And also the database initially fed to the engine using the Database.pl file.

 ## System Requirements
-    The program should be run using swi-prolog and the input instructions should be followed as given further for successful working of the engine.
+    The program should be run using swi-prolog and the input instructions should be followed as given further for successful working of the engine .

 --------------------------------------------------------------------------------------------------
 ## Some points to take note before you proceed